JonathanWilbur/mueller-report/volume1.md

 hackers.
 For example, in one such email, Smith claimed that, in August 2016, KLS research had organized meetings with parties who had access to the deleted Clinton emails, including parties with "ties and affiliations to Russia."
-286 The investigation did not identify evidence that any such meetings occurred. associates and security experts who worked with Smith on the initiative did not believe that Smith was in contact with Russian hackers and were aware of no such connection.
+286 The investigation did not identify evidence that any such meetings occurred.
+Associates and security experts who worked with Smith on the initiative did not believe that Smith was in contact with Russian hackers and were aware of no such connection.
 287 The investigation did not establish that Smith was in contact with Russian hackers or that Smith, Ledeen, or other individuals in touch with the Trump campaign ultimately obtained